The proof that π = 4

 We begin by drawing a circle with a diameter of 1; it follows that the circumference of this circle is 1π.
 We then draw a 1×1 square around the circle.
 The perimeter of the square is a sum of the lengths of its sides: 1 + 1 + 1 + 1 = 4.

 Yet, the outer shape is now evidently a better approximation of the circle.
 If we perform another iteration, folding back the eight protruding corners, we get even closer to a circle without changing the perimeter in any way.
-If we keep doing this forever, the seemingly inescapable conclusion is that we’ll get infinitesimally close to the shape of a unit circle while keeping the perimeter of 4.
+If we keep doing this forever, the seemingly inescapable conclusion is that we’ll get infinitely close to the shape of a unit circle while keeping the perimeter of 4.
 In other words, the circle’s circumference must be also equal to 4.
-Or, to put it even more bluntly: π = 4.
+Or, to put it more bluntly: π = 4.

 Help me, Mr. Internet!

-We can start by distilling the troll proof to a simpler but functionally identical case — trying to find the length of the diagonal of a 1×1 square:
+At the same time, you might be one of these entitled bozos who just want to know why the π = 4 proof is wrong.
+If so, to peel off the first layer of the proof, don’t get distracted by the part about infinity.
+We start by distilling the troll proof to a simpler but functionally identical case — trying to find the length of the diagonal of a 1×1 square:

 We have a diagonal of some unknown length.
 We make the first approximation with a path consisting of a single horizontal segment and a single vertical segment (arrows, left).
 The overall length of this path is 1 + 1 = 2.

-So, what’s wrong with these proofs?
-Again, a reasonable suspicion is that this construction process doesn’t properly converge on the target shape.
-It helps to express this idea more precisely: we can analyze the pointwise distance between the stairstep approximation and the diagonal.
+It helps to develop some well-defined metric for that.
+Most simply, we can analyze the pointwise distance between the stairstep approximation and the diagonal.
 The following diagram should help:

 On the left, I marked the peak distance between the diagonal and the initial approximation; this is labeled x.
 If we look at the rotated view in the lower part of the figure, the actual distance changes linearly from 0 to x (and back).
 So, finding the average deviation is akin to calculating the average water level in a bucket that’s steadily filling up from empty to full.
 The average deviation is simply 50% of the maximum.
 I’m going to invent a symbol for the average error and write εshape = x/2.